 Butternut squash is a versatile vegetable that can be used in a variety of culinary applications.
 Here are some of the most common ways to use butternut squash in cooking:

-- Roasting: Roasting butternut squash brings out its natural sweetness and enhances its flavor.
+- Roasting: Roasting squash brings out its natural sweetness and enhances its flavor.
 Cut the squash into cubes, toss with oil and seasonings, and roast in the oven until tender and caramelized.

 - Purees: Butternut squash puree can be used as a side dish, sauce, or ingredient in recipes such as casseroles, pies, and muffins.
 Simply cook the squash until tender, mash or puree it, and season as desired.

-- Salads: Roasted butternut squash makes a delicious addition to salads, adding sweetness and texture.
+- Salads: Roasted squash makes a delicious addition to salads, adding sweetness and texture.
 Combine roasted squash with greens, nuts, and other vegetables for a healthy and flavorful salad.

 - Side dishes: Butternut squash can be served as a side dish, either roasted or pureed.
 It pairs well with other fall vegetables such as Brussels sprouts and carrots.